AleksisKoski/AleksisKoski.github.io/_teaching/2024-GTopo.md

 date: 2024-02-27
 ---

-I taught the course General Topology in spring 2024 and 2025.
+I taught the course General Topology in Spring 2024 and 2025.

+The Spring 2024 implementation was awarded both the Aalto School of Science Teaching Award and the Department of Mathematics and Systems Analysis Course of the Year award.

 Course material
 ======